laurentj/slimerjs/docs/api/webpage.rst

   values: ``jpg``, ``png``, ``jpeg``.
 - ``quality``: the compression quality.
 A number between 0 and 1.
 - ``ratio``: (SlimerJS only), a number between 0 and 1, indicating the "zoom level" of the capture.
+- ``onlyViewport``: (SlimerJS only), set to true if you only want to take a screenshot of the current viewport.
+By default, it is false, and screenshot has the size of the content, except when webpage.clipRect is set.

 .. _webpage-renderBase64: